cmelias-cyber/cybersecurity-portfolio/Linux-File-Permissions/linux-file-permissions.md

 The `ls` command lists the contents of a directory.
 The `-l` option displays detailed information, including file permissions, ownership, file size, and modification dates.
 The `-a` option includes hidden files, whose names begin with a period.

-The command displayed the following permission strings:
+The `ls -la` command displayed a detailed listing of the directory contents.
+The first column of the output contains a 10-character permission string for each file and directory, followed by the file or directory name.

 ```text
 -rw-rw-rw- project_k.txt